RADcamp NYC

 $ program -option1 -option2 target

-ipyrad works the same way:
+ipyrad is a program that works the same way:

 # The ipyrad CLI can be used in a terminal